calico32/waybar-niri-windows/README.md

   "modules-left": ["cffi/niri-windows"],
   "cffi/niri-windows": {
     "module_path": "/path/to/waybar-niri-windows.so",
+    // add CSS classes to windows based on their App ID (see `niri msg windows`):
+    "rules": [
+      // .alacritty will be added to all windows with the App ID "Alacritty" { "app-id": "Alacritty", "class": "alacritty" }
+    ],
     "actions": {
       // use niri IPC action names to trigger them: https://yalter.github.io/niri/niri_ipc/enum.Action.html
       // any action that has no fields is supported